 Do I need an audio version of my book?

 The data is clear.
 You need to have an audio version of your book.
-More and more readers are switching from ebooks to audiobooks.
+Readers are increasingly switching from ebooks to audiobooks.

 How to record your own audiobook